 Asystole occurs when no electrical activity of the heart is seen.

-This may be a fatal arrhythmia when it occurs related to a severe underlying illness (septic shock, cardiogenic shock, post-PEA arrest).
-Emergent implementation of Advanced Cardiac Life Support (ACLS) is crucial in this situation.
+This may be a fatal arrhythmia when it occurs related to a severe underlying illness (ie, septic shock, cardiogenic shock or post-pulseless electrical activity arrest).
+Emergent implementation of Advanced Cardiac Life Support is crucial in this situation.

-1. Surawicz B et al. ACC/AHA recommendations for the standardization and interpretation of the electrocardiogram.
+- Surawicz B et al. ACC/AHA recommendations for the standardization and interpretation of the electrocardiogram.
 Circulation.
 2009;119:e235-240.